GROUP AND INDIVIDUAL SKILLS DEVELOPMENT ACTIVITIES

-Your mentor will provide guidance for your Capstone Project, including:
+Your mentor will provide guidance for your capstone project, including:

-- Providing feedback on your paper’s outline
+- Providing feedback on the outline of your paper

-- Reviewing the first and final drafts of your project and providing guidance to help you optimize its value to you and/or your institution.
+- Reviewing the first and final drafts of your project and providing guidance to help you optimize its value to you and/or your institution

 Still have questions?
 Email email@example.com.